 1 p.m.
 (SB 1606) THE RADICAL WORK OF ORDINARY NEIGHBORING.
 Kendra Broekhuis: Since she was a teenager, Kendra wanted to live out her faith in radical ways.
 But after she went from being a teacher overseas to a stay-at-home mom, she struggled to understand how radical faith could be demonstrated in what felt like a very ordinary life.
 Through years of intentional neighborly living, God reminded her that his deep love can be both recognized and shared in our everyday lives.
 Join Kendra as she shares her story, as well as encouragement and practical advice for those seeking to live out radical faith in their ordinary lives.

 Lunch and Learn

 12 p.m.
-CRC GOVERNANCE CHANGES.
+(Campus Center Board Room) CRC GOVERNANCE CHANGES.
 Mark Volkers and Loren Veldhuizen: Over the last few years, the Christian Reformed denomination has been restructuring its governance style and policies to reflect a changing world and changing ministry.
 World Missions and Home Missions are now known as Resonate Global Mission.
 Individual boards are no more, replaced by one governance body known as the Council of Delegates (COD).
 What's going on and why?
 Join Loren Veldhuizen, a former member of the board of trustees, and Mark Volkers, a current member of the COD, as they give some background on these developments.
 Please register for this lunch and learn.
-You may go through the lunch buffet line and proceed to the Terrace Room, on the far side of the dining area.
+You may go through the lunch buffet line and proceed to the President's Board Room, on the third floor of the Campus Center.